shajiakhan/lab-docs/openstack/create-key-pair.md

 6. In the Create Key Pair dialog box, enter a name (best to use all lower case and no spaces) for your key pair.
 7. If available, under Key Type, choose "SSH Keys"
 8. Click Create Key Pair.
 9. The private key will be downloaded automatically.  **Warning: This will be the only time you will have the ability to downlaod the private key.
-ALSO, BE SURE to save the key (it will be a .pem file) into your .ssh directory.** If you have never used key based authentication before **see Notes below.**
+ALSO, BE SURE to save the key (it will be a .pem file) into your .ssh directory.**
 10. **To change the file permissions on the privatekey file, (so that only you can read and write to the file), navigate to the .ssh directory and run the following command:**
 ``chmod 0600 yourPrivateKey.pem`` (specify your keyname of course)